dmjones/qif/README.md

-# QIF Parser
+# qif

-A Go library for parsing Quicken Interchange Format (QIF) files.
+qif is a Go module for parsing Quicken Interchange Format (QIF) files.
+Currently only the cash flow account types are supported (!Type:Cash, !Type:Bank and !Type:CCard).

-This is a work in progress, docs will be provided when a first version is complete.